cmbu-tmm-sites/learnidem/content/Getting Started/Cloud Plug-Ins/Idem Azure Plug-In/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-After Installing the Plug-Ins you can now set up the credentials needed for the Plug-Ins to [authenticate](/Getting-Started/Authenticate/)<br>
+After Installing the Plug-In you can now set up the credentials needed for the Plug-In to [authenticate](/Getting-Started/Authenticate/) to Azure.<br />
-Then you could follow a few [use case examples ](/How-to-use-Idem/Use-Cases//)
+Then you could follow a few [use case examples](/How-to-use-Idem/Use-Cases/).